 Recall what happened last time these combined positions were at short extreme on 12/31/2015, when gold made what should prove its low for the current business cycle.
 In just the six weeks that followed: Gold rallied 17%; gold mining stocks rallied 37%; silver stocks were up even more; 10-year USTs rose 9%; the S&P 500 dropped 9%; crude oil fell 21% (CFTC data supports same directional move for crude today); the Chinese yuan was down 1.2%; and Chinese equities as measured by the iShares China Large Cap ETF (FXI) were down 18%.
 Suffice to say, Crescat’s portfolios performed extremely well absolutely and relatively during those six weeks.
 We believe we are positioned today for similar future break-away performance.

 The recent weakness in gold and silver combined with record speculative short interest presents a great deep-value buy today for precious metals.
-The chart below shows an extreme outlier down move for gold in August combined with the record speculative net short position.
+The chart below shows extreme outlier down move for gold in August combined with the record speculative net short position.
 This chart illustrates another capitulation sell-off similar to late 2015, but this time gold made a higher low, indicating that it is just a temporary setback and buying opportunity in a new uptrend that is part of the deep-value bottoming process.

 A perverse phenomenon recently for gold has been its high correlation with the Chinese yuan.
 In our global macro fund where we are short yuan, our long gold position has been acting like a hedge versus our substantial yuan short position.
 It is almost as if the yuan is acting like it is pegged to gold which is absurd given how much China will need to devalue the yuan to save its banking system and its economy.
 So, it must be some other phenomenon, perhaps algorithms of stat arb hedge funds that are also responsible for creating the record net short in gold right now.
 Such a strategy seems purely quant and technically driven with no fundamental or macro basis whatsoever.
 The chart below proves that the correlation between yuan and gold is not stable over time.
 For all the fundamental and macro reasons for gold to go up and the yuan to go down, as we have laid out in this and other research letters, we do not believe the recent high correlation between gold and the yuan can hold much longer.